 Ninna-ji: The Temple of Cherry Blossoms

-Located in Kyoto, Ninna-ji is famous for its late-blooming cherry trees, known as Omuro Zakura, which blossom later in the spring.
+Situated in Kyoto, Ninna-ji is famous for its late-blooming cherry trees, known as Omuro Zakura, which bloom later in spring.
 Founded in the 9th century, the temple is a UNESCO World Heritage Site and combines imperial architecture with zen gardens, creating an atmosphere of serenity.

-Located in Kyoto, Kennin-ji is the oldest Zen temple in the city, founded in 1202.
-It is famous for its "Twin Dragon" painting on the ceiling of the main hall, as well as its beautiful Zen gardens.
-This temple is ideal for those seeking a peaceful place for meditation and artistic appreciation.
+Located in Kyoto, Kennin-ji is the oldest zen temple in the city, founded in 1202.
+It is famous for its “Twin Dragon” painting on the ceiling of the main hall, as well as its beautiful zen gardens.
+This temple is ideal for those seeking a quiet place for meditation and artistic appreciation.

 Chokoji Temple – 長興寺

-The temple is located in Shiojiri City in Nagano Prefecture.
-The Buddhist temple is of the Soto sect, and was founded in 1527.
-In the temple you will find a beautiful garden and the blue pine mountain.
-Every month the monks give talks on flowers, tea ceremony and the history of the place.
+The temple is located in the city of Shiojiri in Nagano Prefecture.
+The Buddhist temple belongs to the Soto sect and was founded in 1527.
+In the temple, you will find a beautiful garden and the blue pine mountain.
+Every month, the monks hold lectures on flowers, tea ceremonies, and the history of the site.